 Signal loss is the cumulative result of browser restrictions, operating system changes, consent frameworks and regulatory enforcement.

-Consent banners, once treated as a formality, now decide what data can and can’t be used.
+Consent banners, once treated as a formality, now decide what data can and cannot be used.

-For UK and EU marketers operating under GDPR, this translates into fewer signals and fragmented attribution.
-The result of which is reduced visibility across the customer journey.
+For UK and EU marketers operating under GDPR, this translates into fewer user signals and more fragmented attribution.
+This leads to reduced visibility across customer journeys.
+With such incomplete information, they are at a disadvantage when deriving campaign performance or planning for the next campaign.

 Privacy regulation as a strategic inflection point

 The UK GDPR and EU GDPR have been in place for several years, but enforcement and awareness have intensified now.
 Regulators are clearer about expectations and consumers are more aware of consent, tracking and data value.
-Generic targeting and opaque data practices increasingly feel intrusive and undermine trust of the consumers.
+Generic targeting and unclear data practices feel intrusive and undermine the trust of the consumers.

 Third-party data once allowed brands to target audiences they did not own and optimise journeys without ever building direct relationships.
 Currently, how organisations collect, explain and use data now influence perception, loyalty and long-term credibility.